byte-mug/cumes/README.md

 # CUMES - C Unrestricted Mail Exchange Server

+CUMES is (or will be) a free and secure MTA, partially inspired by qmail.

 * Under construction
 * Unrestricted: CUMES is not *Free, but with restrictions, Software*, but MIT-Licensed.
 You can do (almost) everything with the code.